hfp/libxs/samples/converse/README.md

 The `-n` option sets the target sentence count in summarization mode.

-Compose mode ingests one or more files into `compose.dat`, fingerprints and tokenizes the first input as the target, and emits a short text assembled from corpus entries:
+Compose mode ingests one or more files into `converse.dat`, fingerprints and tokenizes the first input as the target, and emits a short text assembled from corpus entries: